rcadirvele/PinewoodInterviewAPI/README.md

 ### PinewoodInterview - Basic Cutomer Info.
 Portal - .Net Core 8.0 API & Mud Blazor UI.

+Thanks for the opportunity.

+Below shared the steps for Local setup, Architecture and Technology/packages used.
+Please take a look and let me know if any suggestions,

 ## ----------***Run Locally***------------

 **Step 1 - Database Setup**